MicrosoftDocs/learn/learn-pr/powershell/introduction-to-powershell/includes/6-pipe.md

 A cmdlet often takes more than just the parameters meant for the pipeline.

 How can you know which of the parameter inputs the system will try to use first?
 Consider a real example.
-The command `help Get-Process -Full` returns a detailed listing of the help section of the `Get-Process` command.
+The command `help Get-Process -Full` returns a detailed listing of the help section for the `Get-Process` command.
 The `INPUTS` section and the `PARAMETERS` section reveal three possible inputs:

 - **System.String[]**: This primitive type is connected to the parameter `-Name`.
 - **System.Int32**: The parameter for this input is called `-Id`.